-To assist with the continuing investigation of the 14 February 2005 attack that killed the former Lebanese Prime Minister Rafiq Hariri, the Security Council adopted UNSCR 1636 (31 October 2005), authorized the imposition of a travel ban and assets freeze on all individuals designated by the UN International Independent Investigation Commission (UNIIIC) or the Government of Lebanon as suspected of involvement in the terrorist attack.
+To assist with the continuing investigation of the 14 February 2005 attack that killed the former Lebanese Prime Minister Rafiq Hariri, the Security Council adopted UNSCR 1636 (31 October 2005), authorizing the imposition of a travel ban and assets freeze on all individuals designated by the UN International Independent Investigation Commission (UNIIIC) or the Government of Lebanon as suspected of involvement in the terrorist attack.
 UNSCR 1636 also established a Sanctions Committee and specified that, unless otherwise decided by the Security Council, all sanctions measures would be terminated upon the completion of all investigative and judicial proceedings relating to the attack.

 UNSCR 1664 (29 March 2006) requested the Secretary-General to negotiate an agreement with the Government of Lebanon to establish an international tribunal.
 The agreement between the UN and Lebanese government to create the Special Tribunal for Lebanon (STL) was signed on 23 January 2007.
 However, when the agreement was put before the Lebanese Parliament for ratification, the Speaker of Parliament refused to convene the Parliament for a vote.
 In response, the majority of the members of Lebanese Parliament signed a petition addressed to the UN Secretary-General requesting that the Security Council form the tribunal.
 UNSCR 1757, adopted on 30 May 2007, formally established the STL under Chapter VII of the UN Charter and specified its statutes, organization, and formation.
 After the mandate of the UNIIIC ended on 28 February 2009, jurisdiction was transferred to the STL and the information gathered over the course of its mandate was handed over to the STL’s Office of the Prosecutor.